Ordering-based Causal Discovery via Generalized Score Matching: Numerical Experiments

 It is worth emphasizing that our simulations are deliberately designed to be noisy, without enforcing any specific randomness measure or exact monotonicity in the true causal order.
 Likewise, the real-world settings provide no guarantee that Condition \ref{ass:non-dec} holds, and even there is a substantial chance that the condition is violated.
-Thus, the primary target of these experiments is robustness: given an imperfectly estimated order, to what extent is it still helpful to guide standard causal discovery baselines toward the correct solution?
+Thus, the target of the evaluation is robustness: \textbf{given an imperfectly estimated order, to what extent is it helpful to guide causal discovery baselines toward the correct solution?}

-\paragraph{Main Findings} Figure \ref{fig:main} presents the key results in recovering the topological order and the true causal graph across different graph sizes (number of nodes $d$). \texttt{SCORE+[X]} refers to the application of the estimated causal orders on a baseline \texttt{[X]}\footnote{We only evaluate \texttt{SCORE} on high-performing base algorithms, which are highlighted in colours.}.
-In the main text, the reported settings have fixed sample size of $10,000$, and our models are further evaluated over $10$ random initializations.
-Additional results on denser graphs of $4d$-degree and SF model are provided in Appendix \ref{apdx:dense}.
+Figure \ref{fig:main-ER} to \ref{fig:main-REAL} present the key results in recovering the topological order and the true causal graph across different graph structures and sizes (number of nodes $d$)\footnote{We encounter a memory explosion issue in the data generation process for SF graphs as they tend to be concentrated on high-degree nodes.
+The experiments on SF graphs are therefore conducted up to $20$ nodes due to our memory constraints. }. \texttt{SCORE+[X]} refers to the application of the estimated causal orders on a baseline \texttt{[X]}\footnote{We only evaluate \texttt{SCORE} on high-performing base algorithms, which are coloured.}.
+In the main text, the reported settings have fixed sample size of $10,000$, and models are evaluated over $10$ random initializations.

 Our method is effectively placed under a stress test, yet the empirical results are surprisingly strong under these loose conditions.
 Across all simulated settings and most real-world networks, our algorithm, the \texttt{SCORE+[X]} version, consistently improves upon existing baselines in terms of F1 accuracy and SID, with the latter directly reflecting higher reliability for causal inference.
 In many cases, SHD is slightly higher, which however does not necessarily equate to poor performance.
 Concretely, SHD can be misleading especially if the true causal graphs are sparse: there are far more opportunities to add an incorrect edge than to miss a true one, so even a few extra edges can inflate SHD substantially.
 As a result, SHD implicitly encourages algorithms to under-predict edges, since predicting too few is ``safer'' than predicting too many.
 Thus, a practically effective method should aim to maintain SHD or with minimal increase only while achieving high F1 and strong SID performance.
 This is the behaviour we observe with our method.
 The insight is that while the condition may not hold globally, as long as it holds for any local generative system (i.e., a local family of parent-child variables), the algorithm can recover the correct sub-order.
 This explains why even partially correct order estimates remain sufficiently informative to improve downstream causal discovery.